sebsto/mcpserverkit/README.md

 - Streamlined server setup and communication
 - Type-safe API for building MCP tools
 - Support for heterogeneous tools with different input/output types
+- Resource management for sharing files and data with LLMs
+- Strongly-typed MIME type handling

 The project includes a weather tool example to demonstrate how to implement a functional MCP server using the framework.